cristiano-belloni/esbuild-plugin-rewrite/README.md

 ## Example

-Rewrite all imports to esm.sh:
+Rewrite all imports to esm.sh and serve:

 ```ts
 import esbuild from "esbuild";